-Online courses have LN1, LN2, LN3, etc. section numbers.
-These courses are not self-paced; students followed a structured assignment and exam schedule.
+Online courses are not self-paced; students follow a structured assignment and exam schedule.
 Successful students are motivated to learn, have easy access to technology, and are comfortable using computers and the Internet.

 At the semester start, students must complete the course-specific orientation including a required orientation quiz by the deadline to remain enrolled in the course.
 Failure to meet this orientation requirement will result in being withdrawn from the course at the student's expense.